You can’t make a card without cardstock! Here’s how I store mine in my craft room.

 I have seen craft rooms with deep drawers filled with filing folders, holding cardstock – such a great way to store and easily access cardstock sheets.
 Some lucky people have beautiful paper shelves too – keep an eye out for stores selling off paper storage carts etc, sometimes you can score a bargain.

 I don’t have such a drawer or shelf, so I decided to use plastic document wallets with zipper tops.
 Turns out they can be rather expensive!
 Kmart to the rescue again!

 What’s great about these, is they sit nicely on my shelf (in rainbow order even) and I can keep half pieces, or scraps within, with no fear of losing any (this is why I wanted the zip top).
 Also, being carefully labelled, I know exactly which cardstock I want to match up with a project, or order in again when I’m low.

 Ahh, those teeny weeny pretty pieces!
-I currently have two places where I store my scrappy bits and inky papers.
+I currently have three places where I store my scrappy bits and inky papers.

 I have a box file, and each divider is colour coded – I did this simply by glueing a piece of coloured cardstock folder over the black divider, now I can easily reach into the correct pocket.